Applicants from International Institutions

 Students attending schools outside of Canada, who have not studied in English as the primary language of instruction for a minimum of three years, are also required to submit results from TOEFL (Test of English as a Foreign Language) or another recognized language-proficiency test.
 Proof that you have registered for this examination should be included with your application; the results must be forwarded directly by the testing institution to the Marianopolis College Admissions Office as soon as they become available.
 Please consult the accepted tests or proficiency certificates and levels required for international admissions purposes.

-For more information on the courses and services available to students requiring English language support, please visit the Plan for Success page of our website.
+For more information on the courses and services available to students requiring English language support, please visit the Student Support page of our website.

 Current regulations stipulate that all students must take two French courses in order to complete CEGEP Diploma requirements.
 All applicants must be completing Secondary V or equivalent level French.
 French placement at Marianopolis is based on Secondary IV and V high school grades for Français langue seconde and Français langue maternelle.
 If the grade information is incomplete, you will be required to write a placement test after admission to the College.